Andrews54757/FastStream/README.md

 2. Advanced subtitling features include: customizable subtitle appearance, built-in OpenSubtitles support to find subtitles on the internet, and an intuitive subtitle syncing tool to adjust subtitle timings on the fly.
 3. Adjustable audio dynamics (equalizer, compressor, mixer, volume booster), and video settings (brightness, contrast, hue, LMS daltonization for color blindness) for your unique audiovisual preferences.
 4. 20+ remappable keybinds and accessible tool buttons for easy control of the player.
 5. Available in multiple languages!
-Translated into Spanish and Japanese by the FastStream community.
+Translated into Spanish, Japanese, Russian, and Malay by the FastStream community.
 Support for more languages is coming soon!

 The player currently supports:
 - MP4 videos (.mp4)